 McKinsey estimates that 45% of current work activities are technically automatable using existing technology – yet most organizations have only scratched the surface, largely because traditional RPA tools break down at scale.

-This guide covers what AI process automation actually involves, which processes to target first, what realistic ROI looks like, and how the implementation works end to end.
+This guide is for B2B founders, operators, finance leaders, and commercial teams deciding whether a workflow is worth automating.
+It covers what AI process automation actually involves, which processes to target first, what realistic ROI looks like, where projects fail, and how to choose between a platform, an internal build, or an implementation partner.

 TL;DR: AI process automation uses AI agents to handle workflows RPA can’t – unstructured documents, exception-heavy processes, multi-step coordination.
 Best starting points: invoice processing, customer onboarding, compliance checking, HR screening.
 Typical outcomes on target processes: 60–80% reduction in labor hours, 50–75% faster cycle times.
 Implementation cost: $15K–$80K.
 Payback period: 6–18 months.